 Get Answers to Interview Questions About Work History

-During a job interview, you will be expected to provide the details of your work history.
-You should come prepared with your full resume that includes details of each job you have had.
+During a job interview, you will be expected to provide details about your work history, so you should come prepared with a full resume that includes details of each job you have had.
 Include the starting and ending dates of employment, compensation, positions held, names and addresses of companies you worked for, supervisor names, and other pertinent details.
 You may be asked for reasons for any breaks in employment.

 Beyond the bare facts and figures, you should look through your list for answers to common work history interview questions.
-Set aside some time to think through each of the questions and how they pertain to the jobs on your work history.
-Having a good answer to a question can make a difference in how you will rate among the other candidates for the position.
+Set aside some time to anticipate questions that pertain to your work history and think through each of your answers.
+Having a good answer to a question can make a difference in how you will rate among the other candidates for a position.
 It will show the skills you developed at your previous jobs, how you interacted with co-workers and customers, and how you faced challenges.

 How to Prepare to Answer